suhaotian/xior/README.md

   http.get('/api/get-data-2'),
 ]);

 // 4.
-Throttle the `GET` requests, we want throttle some larget data request in 10s, default is 1s http.get('/api/get-some-big-data', { threshold: 10e3 });
+Throttle the `GET` requests,
+//    we want throttle some larget data request in 10s, default is 1s http.get('/api/get-some-big-data', { threshold: 10e3 });

 // 5.
-Return cache data first and run the fetching data task on the background http.get('/api/get-some-big-data', { threshold: 10e3, useCacheFirst: true }); // If have cache data, return the cache data first, and run the real request in background
+If have cache data, return the cache data first,
+//    and run the real request in background http.get('/api/get-some-big-data', { threshold: 10e3, useCacheFirst: true });
 ```

 ## Plugins